 CWA does not receive research, products, or other services from broker-dealers or another third-party in connection with client securities transactions ("soft dollar benefits").
 Should CWA use soft dollars in the future, the Firm will comply with the requirements of Section 28(e) of the Securities Exchange Act of 1934.
 Section 28(e) provides a "safe harbor" for investment managers who use commissions or transaction fees paid by their advised accounts to obtain investment research services that provide lawful and appropriate assistance to the manager in performing investment decision-making responsibilities.
 As required by Section 28(e), CWA will make a good faith determination that the amount of commission or other fees paid is reasonable in relation to the value of the brokerage and research services provided.
-CWA typically considers not only the particular transaction or transactions, and not only the value of brokerage and research services and products to a particular client, but also the value of those services and products in our performance of our overall responsibilities to all of our clients.
+CWA typically considers not only the particular transaction or transactions, and not only the value of brokerage and research services in our performance of our overall responsibilities to all of our clients.

 CWA's Code of Ethics prohibits all of its personnel from putting their interests ahead of the interests of clients, and CWA's goal is that the first consideration when recommending broker/dealers to clients is to seek best execution.
 Furthermore, clients are in no way required to select the custodians/broker-dealers recommended by CWA.